In Safe Hands

 Online Safety (previously known as e-safety) —Keeping Safe with Technology

 Children should be encouraged to use the internet as much as is possible, but at all times in a safe way.
 Parents and pupils complete a form stating that they have read our online-safety rules.
 Pupils are never left unattended whilst online and teachers ensure that this does not happen.
-If a teacher becomes aware of any misuse, then the issue is reported to the Online Safety coordinator (Miss Jill Talbot – Deputy Headteacher) without delay.
+If a teacher becomes aware of any misuse, then the issue is reported to the Online Safety coordinator (Miss Jill Talbot – Headteacher) without delay.
 Any individual pupil concerns are shared with parents.

 An online safety guide for parents and the school’s online-safety rules are available on the school website.
 Annually the school organises activities for National E-Safety Awareness day.